 3. Qualitative interviews

-We implemented a qualitative interview to assess students` opinions about mental health and barriers to treatment.
+In this research direction, we developed together with teh EMH-ICS consortium a qualitative interview to assess students` opinions about mental health and barriers to treatment.
 These interviews were further be analyzed, and based on the results, psychological interventions will be adapted for them.